james2doyle/ohdoylerules.com/content/snippets/wordpress-via-command-line.md

----
++++
-Title: "Get Wordpress via Command Line"
-Description: "Download and unzip the latest Wordpress version, all via command line"
+title = "Get Wordpress via Command Line" description = "Download and unzip the latest Wordpress version, all via command line" date = "2013-11-21" category = "Snippets" template = "post.html"
-Date: "2013-11-21"
-Category: "Snippets"
-Template: "post"
+[taxonomies]
-Keywords: ["wordpress", "install", "bash", "shell", "cli", "command", "line", "script"]
+keywords = ["wordpress", "install", "bash", "shell", "cli", "command", "line", "script"]
----
++++

 All the cool kids are using the command line these days.
 This allows you to run quick commands and little functions that would be too tedious to run with a GUI or just clicking around.